JosefNemec/Playnite/doc/tutorials/themes/usingDesigner.md

 Editing theme
 ---------------------

-To edit theme in Blend open `Theme.sln` folder from theme's directory.
+To edit theme in Blend open `Theme.sln` file from theme's directory.

 > [!NOTE]
 > Just opening `.sln` file will usually open Visual Studio instead of Blend.
 While you can use Visual Studio to edit the theme as well, it lacks many features that make editing easier, like live preview for templates and styles.
 To open `.sln` files in Blend, right-click on the file, select `Open with` and choose `Blend for Visual Studio` option.